 Select the output of SELECT_SQLSET using a PL/SQL pipelined table function, which accepts a collection of rows as input.
-You invoke the table function as the operand of the table operator in the FROM list of a SELECT statement.
-The following table describes some SELECT_SQLSET function parameters.
+You invoke the table function as the operand of the table operator in the FROM list of a SELECT_sqlset function parameters.